-Sound financial management practices are essential to the long-term sustainability of municipalities.
+Meeting the needs of the present without compromising the long-term sustainability requires the sound financial management practices.
 They underpin the process of democratic accountability.
 Weak or opaque financial management results in the misdirection of resources and increases the risk of corruption and abuse of resources.
 The key objective of the Municipal Finance Management Act (2003) (MFMA) is to modernize municipal financial management in South Africa so as to lay a sound financial base for the sustainable delivery of services.
-Municipal financial management involves managing a range of interrelated components: planning and budgeting, revenue, cash and expenditure management, procurement, asset management, reporting and oversight.
+It gives guidance in the following components: planning and budgeting, revenue, cash and expenditure management, procurement, asset management, reporting and oversight.
 Each component contributes to ensuring that expenditure is developmental, effective and efficient and that local municipalities can be held accountable (Amit & Schoemaker, 2013: 33-46).

 According to Andres and Vallelado (2008: 2570-2580), good governance on financial issues could take several years to bear tangible results in local municipalities.
-The research work done by the authors shows that adherence to MFMA regulations and guidelines by local municipalities is a key requirement for ensuring optimal utilization of public finance and resources.
+The research work done by the author's shows that adherence to MFMA regulations and guidelines by local municipalities is a key requirement for ensuring optimal utilization of public finance and resources.
 According to Bebchuk, Cohen and Ferrell (2009: 783-827), the reforms introduced by the MFMA are quite helpful for ensuring overall economic growth in South Africa, and for preserving the credit rating South Africa has at the moment.
 The MFMA is the cornerstone of the broader reform package for local government outlined in the 1998 White Paper on Local Government.
-The MFMA, together with the Municipal Structures Act (1998), the Municipal Systems Act (2000), the Municipal Property Rates Act (2004) and the Municipal Fiscal Powers and Functions Act (2007), sets out frameworks and key requirements for municipal operations, planning, budgeting, governance and accountability.
 The MFMA was introduced in 2003.
 At that time, the system of local government finance was characterized by practices such as one-year line-item budgeting, which did not support strategic planning and the alignment of budgets with priorities over the medium term.
 This generally resulted in councils allocating resources based on historical commitments rather than looking at current priorities and the future needs of communities.
-Municipal finance practices were also not rooted in a culture of performance and regular reporting.
-Reports were often irregular or inaccurate, or contained too much data and too little useful information.
-Often municipalities did not publish annual reports and did not submit their financial statements for audit on time or at all.
-Compared to where local government was in 2003, significant strides have been made with implementing the new financial management arrangements spelt out in the MFMA and its regulations.
-However, progress is uneven and many municipalities are yet to implement both the letter and the spirit of the MFMA.
+The allocations of resources were not done based on municipal finance practices by effective and efficient officials.
+This resulted in a culture of poor performance and irregular or inaccurate reporting.
+Some reports were containing too much data and too little useful information.
+Some municipalities were unable to publish and submit the annual financial statements for audit on time or at all.
+Because of this behaviour, significant strides have been made with implementing the new financial management arrangements spelt out in the MFMA.
+However, progress is still poor and many municipalities need to implement both the letter and the spirit of the MFMA.
 This is to enable managers to manage' within a framework of regular and consistent reporting so that they can be held accountable for their decisions and actions on financial matters by the City of Tshwane (Brunnermeier, 2009: 77-100).